-Be dated and contain the employee's signature under penalties of perjury.
+• Be dated and contain the employee's signature under penalties of perjury.
 The penalties of perjury statement should be located immediately above the required signature.

 Don't send these statements and consents to the IRS.
 Keep them for your records.
 Generally, all employment tax records must be kept for at least 4 years.
+Records related to qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2021, should be kept for at least 6 years.
 Copies must be submitted to the IRS if requested.

 In certain situations, you may not have repaid or reimbursed your employees or obtained their consents prior to filing a claim, such as in cases where the period of limitations on credit or refund is about to expire.
 In those situations, file Form 941-X, but don't check a box on line 5.
-Tell us on line 37 that you haven't repaid or reimbursed employees or obtained consents at the time you file the claim.
+Tell us on line 43 that you haven't repaid or reimbursed employees or obtained consents at the time vou file the claim.
 However, you must repay or reimburse your employees and certify that you've done so before the IRS can allow the claim.